Glaucoma

 Other treatment options include laser therapy and surgery.
 The following techniques may help to drain fluid within the eye and lower eye pressure:

 After your procedure, you'll need to see your eye doctor for follow-up exams.
-And you may eventually need to undergo additional procedures if your eye pressure begins to rise or other changes occur in your eye.
+And you may eventually need to undergo additional procedures if your eye pressure begins to rise or other changes happen in your eye.

 Treating acute angle-closure glaucoma

 Acute angle-closure glaucoma is a medical emergency.
 If you're diagnosed with this condition, you'll need urgent treatment to reduce the pressure in your eye.
-This generally will require treatment with medicine and laser or surgical procedures.
+This generally will require treatment with medicine and a laser or surgical procedures.

 Lifestyle and home remedies

-These tips may help you control high eye pressure or promote eye health.
+These tips may help control high eye pressure or promote eye health.

-• Eat a healthy diet.
+- Eat a healthy diet.
 Eating a healthy diet can help you maintain your health, but it won't prevent glaucoma from worsening.
-Several vitamins and nutrients are important to eye health, including zinc, copper, selenium and antioxidant vitamins C, E and A.
+Several vitamins and nutrients are important to eye health, including zinc, copper, selenium, and antioxidant vitamins C, E and A.

-• Limit your caffeine.
+- Limit your caffeine.
 Drinking beverages with large amounts of caffeine may increase your eye pressure.

-• Sip fluids carefully.
+- Sip fluids carefully.
 Drink moderate amounts of fluids.
 Drinking a quart or more of any liquid within a short time may temporarily increase eye pressure.

 Alternative medicine

-• Herbal remedies.
+- Herbal remedies.
 Some herbal supplements, such as bilberry extract, have been advertised as glaucoma remedies.
 But further study is needed to prove their effectiveness.
 Don't use herbal supplements in place of proven therapies.

-• Relaxation techniques.
+- Relaxation techniques.
 Stress may trigger an attack of acute angle-closure glaucoma.
 Try to find healthy ways to cope with stress.
 Meditation and other techniques may help.

-• Marijuana.
+- Marijuana.
 Research shows that marijuana lowers eye pressure in people with glaucoma, but only for 3 to 4 hours.
 Other, standard treatments are more effective.
 The American Academy of Ophthalmology doesn't recommend marijuana for treating glaucoma.

 Coping and support